Asienwald/ElCare/README.md

 2. Open `Chat` or `Speak` and communicate with Jolene
 3. Jolene will be able to identify the help needed
 4. For related individuals, they can access the `Monitor` section on the app, or use the website to monitor the elderly's situation
+    a.
+They can also choose to receive notifications through email in the event of any emergency situations.
+First responders would also be notified through such communication platforms.

 ### Long description